-It is generally hard for company leaders to keep their team engaged and focused on the company vision at all times.
-However, leaders at a successful business can overcome challenges related to team engagement, thereby, achieving their goals effectively.
-Lets now see the essential secrets they applied to achieve success.
+It is generally hard for company leaders to keep their teams engaged and focused on the company vision at all times.
+However, leaders of successful companies managed to accomplish 3 things differently, thereby, reducing employee turnover, churn rate, and loss of money.
+Let’s discuss the secrets they applied to achieve this success.

 1- Successful business clearly define their visions and missions

 A well-crafted vision and mission statement can help align your company’s efforts and focus its strengths on goal achievement.